 According to dictionary.com, frugal is defined as “economical in use or expenditure; prudently saving or sparing; not wasteful”.

 But I’d say that it’s a fine line between being a frugal and being overly frugal.
-How do we know when NOT to be too frugal, to the point of being unwise?
+How do we know when NOT to be too frugal, to the point of being unwise with money?

 When you’ve fully read this post, you’ll be better able to avoid becoming too frugal, and therefore benefit by being a wise frugal.

-Are you too frugal for your own good?
+Are you too frugal with money for your own good?

-Here are the danger signs of being too frugal:
+Here are the danger signs of being too frugal with money:

 Choosing the cheapest foods